The Best Wine Clubs

 After 43 bottles of wine and three months, it became clear that you get what you pay for: The most interesting and delicious wines typically came from the more expensive and more carefully curated clubs.
 But we were pleasantly surprised to find perfectly pleasant offerings from some of the entry-level clubs as well.

 Our Picks for the Best Wine Clubs

 When our first delivery from Pour This arrived, one thing was immediately clear: These were unusual wines.
 They straight-up looked different than the wines other clubs were sending.
 The bottles were odd shapes (one was so tall you’d struggle to fit it in a wine cooler); the wines came in atypical colors; and the labels were sophisticated and compelling.
-Pour This included a delicious 2014 Coffele Soave that tasted like apples and citrus; as well as a soft white from France, a violet-accented 2010 Domaine Dupasquier — Marestel — Roussette de Savoie; and a brisk, almost orange-colored rosé from Domaine Philippe Gilbert.
-The box included a handwritten note welcoming us to the Pour This family.
+Our first shipment of Pour This wines included a delicious 2014 Coffele Soave that tasted like apples and citrus; as well as a soft white from France, a violet-accented 2010 Domaine Dupasquier — Marestel — Roussette de Savoie; and a brisk, almost orange-colored rosé from Domaine Philippe Gilbert.
+Consider us impressed.

 Pour This wines even look different from everyone else's.

 Pour This features a single $98 plan for three expertly sourced wines not typically available in stores (daily specials run for $28, but they sell out quickly) shipped once per month in a cleanly designed blue-and-white box with the Pour This logo.

 To our dismay, our first Pour This shipment didn’t include any of the promised literature beyond a handwritten welcome note; customer service also took a hit when we tried to make contact through its website to find out why and reps initially failed to respond.
 After another follow up message, we got profuse apologies and a PDF of that month’s literature, which we were told was accidentally left out of the box.